I thought we were ready.

 In April, the phone calls began.
 The Shreveport Louisiana VA began canceling all of Gary’s appointments.
 The surgery to repair his active bleed?
 Postponed indefinitely after being classified as a non-essential procedure.
 The hematologist who tracks Gary’s chelation blood levels personally called to advise us not to step foot on hospital grounds until August or September.
 Gary’s bi-monthly testing schedule for blood thinners and Ferriprox were suddenly pushed to eight weeks.
 Say hello to lockdown world life.

 Welcome to Telehealth

 I have to be honest, I like the telehealth model.
 I don’t have to drive 160 miles while carrying Gary to his appointments.
-It saves on gas, and I don’t lose sleep from my anxiety level shooting sky-high.
+It saves on gas, and I don’t lose sleep from my Overview Superficial siderosis progression may have profound...
+More level shooting sky-high.
 Heavy traffic or COVID-19, neither is my friend.
 We also live in an extremely rural area with spotty internet that continuously drops and buffers.
 So I’ve learned to hot-spot my cell phone and set it out on our deck rail while connected to our iPad in my office.
-The more significant downside to telehealth is Gary’s Hearing Loss will affect 95% of Superficial Siderosis patien...
+The more significant downside to telehealth is Gary’s Overview In approximately 95% of superficial siderosis patie...
 More makes it impossible for him to communicate directly.
 This is not so different from a typical face-to-face office visit.
 In either scenario, I serve as his ears and memory.

 Our bubble of isolation burst in May when our grandaughter and her baby moved into our home.
 Gary was introduced to the COVID-19 nasal swab, as was the toddler.
 So far, everyone has dodged the bullet.
 Gary’s glasses were a casualty of a nasty fall in June.
 He had to dig out an old pair to use until in-person appointments were deemed safe for him.
 His hearing aids also had become close to useless by July.